Home >> Europe

 Sam Vaknin, Ph.D. - 9/28/2005

-The father in the Roman family (paterfamilias) exercised absolute and lifelong power, the kind that fathers rights groups can only imagine today.
+The father in the Roman family (paterfamilias) exercised absolute and lifelong power.
 He ruled over all other family members (patria potestas): his wife, children, and slaves.
 If the father's father was alive - then he was the supreme authority in the household.
 Fathers were even allowed to execute their grown sons for serious offenses like treason.

 Nero Sets Rome Ablaze

 According to the historian Suetonius, Emperor Nero (37-68), fifth Emperor of Rome from AD 54 to 68, was a fan of murder.
 Clad in disguise, he assaulted passing pedestrians in back alleys, stabbed them repeatedly, and dumped the bodies into the sewer.
 When he was almost killed by one of his would-be victims, he surrounded himself with armed bodyguards who overcame any unexpected resistance.